avirshup/DockerMake/README.md

                         the image as `quay.io/elvis/hello-world`.
 You can add a ':' to the end to image names into tags: `docker- make -u quay.io/elvis/repo: hello-world` will create
-                        the image in the elvis repository: quay.io/elvis/repo :hello-world
+                        the image in the elvis repository:
+                        quay.io/elvis/repo:hello-world
   --tag TAG, -t TAG     Tag all built images with this tag.
 If image names are
                         ALREADY tags (i.e., your repo name ends in a ":"), this will append the tag name with a dash.
 For